-In addition, this facility received a very good government inspection report this year as well.
-It earned one of our better scores in that area with a B. We weigh several aspects of a nursing home's inspection report in computing these inspection ratings.
-One key factor is deficiencies.
-It should be noted that the severity of deficiencies is usually more important than the number of deficiencies, as some are quite minor.
+Another strong feature for this facility is that it excelled in inspections, with a grade of B in that category.
+We take several aspects of a facility's inspection report into consideration in determining these inspection scores.
+One critical factor is health deficiencies.
+You should keep in mind that the severity of deficiencies is arguably more important than the quantity of deficiencies, as some deficiencies can be quite insignificant.
 This particular nursing home received 5 deficiencies on its inspection report.
 Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Long-term Care Quality